BradleyG92/fog-docs/docs/kb/how-tos/deploy-an-image.md

 Make sure your machine boots from the network.

-After booting, partclone will be started and the image on the FOG server will be copied and unpacked on your machine:
+After booting, partclone will be started and the image on the FOG server will be copied and unpacked on your machine.

 ### After imaging

-When the deployment has been completed, your machine will reboot now and if all goes well, Windows should start.
+When the deployment has been completed, your machine will reboot and, if all goes well, Windows should start.